 The location of the kingdom was located in what is the middle of what is today’s Thailand.
 That is to say the central Chao Phraya plains.
-So this is an area abundant in river water and where you can harvest rice 2-3 times per year.
+So this is an area abundant in river water and where you can harvest rice two-three times per year.

 There is an old saying that in Sukhothai people were free to grow rice, hunt in the forest, fish in the rivers, freely trade and that inhabitants of the kingdom were even allowed to request audiences with the king to bring up any misfortunes they had.

 Moreover, this was a pious kingdom where monks from neighbouring states as far as Sri Lanka gathered to discuss the philosophy of Theravada Buddhism and the Tripitaka.

 Well, of course, things are more complicated than that.
 However, it is important to know the position of Sukhothai for the historical narrative of Siam/Thailand.
 King Mongkut showed the British Consul in Hong Kong, Sir John Bowring, the inscription of Ramkhamhaeng.

 Being able to point out a continuity of kingdoms and history of the Thai people helped what was then Siam in the 19th century to stay independent.
 This was the colonial era when foreign powers like England and France were knocking at the door with the idea of a Mission Civilisatrice.
 It is a fact that Sukhothai is very crucial in that aspect of forming the idea of the Thai Nation.
 Sukhothai is also essential because Thai people declared their independence at this location to rid the “yoke” of the Khmer rulers.